 Summary: in this tutorial, you will learn how to use the SQL EXISTS

-operator to test if a subquery contains any rows.
+operator to test if a subquery returns any row.

 The EXISTS